tempertemper/www.tempertemper.net/src/site/posts/2019-01-02--a-new-years-resolution-for-2019.md

 ---
-title: A New Year’s resolution for 2019
+title: A New Year's resolution for 2019
 intro: |
     2018 was a funny one.
 Not at all how I planned it.
 This year, I'm making one commitment – to write and publish a blog article each and every week.
 date: 2018-11-28